-Acknowledgements 5
+7 Acknowledgements

-Fulmar monitoring in the Netherlands is supported financially by the Netherlands Ministry of Infrastructure and the Environment (I&M).
-The idea of an EcoQO based on the abundance of plastics in seabird stomachs was initiated by the ICES Working Group on Seabird Ecology and guided in several workgroups within ICES and OSPAR.
+Fulmar monitoring in the Netherlands is supported financially by the Netherlands Ministry of Infrastructure and Waterways (I&W).
+The concept an EcoQO based on the abundance of plastics in seabird stomachs was initiated by the ICES Working Group on Seabird Ecology and guided in several workgroups within ICES and OSPAR.
 The EU Interreg IIIB North Sea program supported the work in the 2002-2004 Save the North Sea project.
 The work has also been funded by the NYK Group Europe Ltd and Chevron Upstream Europe.